Updated: Jun 24

 Like many humans on Earth, war is a major proponent in the circumstances that led to my birth.
-My parents had to flee Ethiopia due to a blood thirsty communist regime, & they met when they were allowed to return to their countries.
-They were forced to seek asylum & refuge outside of their nation, due to turmoil in the place they were born.
+Ethiopia went through a blood thirsty communist regime, my parents met when they were allowed to return to their nation.
+They were forced to seek asylum, education & refuge outside of their nation, due to turmoil in the place they were born.

 I have also lived as a first generation Ethiopian living in Toronto where I have seen, & have been impacted by gang & gun violence.
 I have seen people act territorial and assert warlike measures towards the most innocent people, & kill people I know, over areas they don’t own.

 The difference between those wars is the wars between nations are treated as wars.
 Wars between nations have employees, pay stubs, benefits, pay rolls, resumes, engineers, designers, 401ks & strategy.
 Those wars have therapists, doctors & nurses, award shows, and trophies.
 The combined arms-sales of the top 100 largest arms-producing companies and military services companies (excluding China) totaled $420 billion in 2018, according to SIPRI.
 This was 4.6 percent higher than sales in 2017 and marks the fourth consecutive year of growth in Top 100 arms sales.
 Wars between nations have entire industries, rules, regulations, hierarchies, belief systems and universes.
 It's organized and regulated.